BU-Spark/bu-spark/documentation/project-guides/geo_eda.md

 import matplotlib.pyplot as plt
 ```

-When working with geographical data, .shp files are the most common format.
-These files are often accompanied by other files with the same name but different extensions.
-For example, a .shp file might be accompanied by a .dbf, .prj, .shx, and .cpg file.
-These files are all necessary for the .shp file to work properly.
+When working with geographical data, .shp files are the most common format, however these files are often accompanied by other files with the same name but different extensions.
+For example, a .shp file might come with a .dbf, .prj, .shx, and .cpg file.
+These are necessary files and are used in the background.
+GeoPandas (and other GIS software) typically expect these files to be in the same directory as the .shp file and to share the same base filename.

 ```python